Skip to Content

 Of course other pest infestations can lead to yellowing leaves as well—these are just two that I’ve personally experienced and think you should look out for.

-Bottom line: Do you notice any tiny crawling insects or larva on your plant’s leaves?
+Bottom line: Notice any tiny insects or larva on the leaves?
 How about webbing?
-If there are signs unwanted visitors have moved in, yellowing leaves on a monstera plant are likely a sign of a pest infestation.
+If there are signs of unwanted visitors, yellowing leaves can be a sign of a pest infestation.

 4. Lack of humidity